-Under the monistic system the BoD (Consiglio di Amministrazione) is in charge of the management of the company, while a committee ("Committee for Internal Control" or "Comitato per il Controllo sulla Gestione") formed of members of the Consiglio di Amministrazione, is in charge of the supervision of the management.
+Under the monistic system the BoD (Consiglio di Amministrazione) is in charge of the management of the company, while a committee ("Committee for Internal Control" or "Comitato per il Controllo della Gestione") formed of members of the Consiglio di Amministrazione, is in charge of the supervision of the management.

-At least one-third of the members of the BoD shall satisfy the same requirements as those established by the Code for members of the BoSA.
+At least one-third of the members of the BoD shall satisfy the same requirements as those established by the Italian Civil Code (the "Code") for members of the Collegio Sindacale.